 When out riding please remember these motorcycle safety tips.

 - Wear the proper gear – with temperatures dropping it is important to wear the correct gear in a layering fashion.
-Make sure to Always wear a proper fitting helmet, protective eye wear, and lots of layers.
+Make sure to always wear a properly fitting helmet, protective eyewear, and lots of layers.